allenai/natural-instructions/tasks/README.md

 `task247_dream_answer_generation` | Given a conversation and a question, answer the question based on the conversation | Answer Generation
 `task248_dream_classification` | Given a conversation and a question, classify the question | Classification `task249_enhanced_wsc_pronoun_disambiguation` | Given a sentence and a pronoun, decide which one of the choices is the pronoun referring to | Answer Generation, Pronoun Disambiguation
-`task264_paper_reviews_classification` | Given a set of reviews, classify paper into accept, reject or probably reject | Classification
-`task265_paper_reviews_classification` | Given a paper review, identify it is in the english or spanish language | Classification
-`task266_paper_reviews_classification` | Given a paper review, classify into five evaluation metric | Classification `task267_paper_reviews_classification` | Given a paper review, classify into five orientation metric | Classification `task268_casehold_answer_generation` | Given a prompt from a judicial decision and multiple potential holdings, choose the correct option | Answer Generation
+`task268_casehold_answer_generation` | Given a prompt from a judicial decision and multiple potential holdings, choose the correct option | Answer Generation
 `task250_spl_translation_en_ar.json` | Translate English questions to Arabic while preserving named entities in the original language | Translation
 `task251_spl_translation_en_fi.json` | Translate English questions to Finnish while preserving named entities in the original language | Translation